cloudify-cosmo/cloudify-packager/README.md

 The foundation of Cosmo-Packager is based on the premise that not all networks have an internet connection, and that 3rd party requirements change a lot less than Cosmo's code base.
 The package will already contain the most basic configuration for Cosmo's components (e.g. logstash conf file, elasticsearch init file, etc..)

-Generally, cosmo-packager will create a package from each component.
+Generally speaking (aside from very few specific configuration objects), cosmo-packager will create a package from each component.

 ### PreReqs
 The packager uses the following 3rd party components: